The North East Norfolk Conservation Group runs tasks on Wednesday afternoons in the North Walsham area.

 If you join the group, you will find that a friendly experienced leader provides all the training you need, you can work at your own pace, you can have a chat and a laugh while you work – and there is even a tea-break halfway through.
 There is a range of different activities, so you can start gently and build up to more challenging tasks if you wish.
 Anyone over 18 years old can join, whatever your capabilities.
 You do NOT have to be physically fit to join in!
 The activities are suitable for people with a range of health conditions, disabilities and/or learning difficulties.

-To get the programme of upcoming tasks, including meeting points and times for free minibus pick-up from the centre of North Walsham, please contact Project Officer Mark Webster on 07843 069 567 or email: email@example.com Or readsee the bottom of this page...
+To get the programme of upcoming tasks, including meeting points and times for sharing lifts from the centre of North Walsham, please contact Julie Butcher on 07767 238 942 or email: firstname.lastname@example.org

 Old outdoor working clothes suitable for the weather, and reasonably sturdy shoes or boots if you have them.
 We provide all the necessary tools and personal protective equipment.
 Either have lunch first or bring your own.
 Tea/coffee is provided.